yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 - model: The pre-trained LSTM model.

 Methods:
-- __call__: Make the instance to use the appropriate prediction method.
+- call: Make the instance to use the appropriate prediction method.
 - add_country_model(x): Ensemble all the LSTM models based on countries by adding to dictionary.
 - add_snowclass_model(x): Ensemble all the LSTM models based on different snow classes by adding to dictionary.
 - predict_by_country(x): Apply the ensemble LSTM models with a specific location to